MichalMaruska-TomTom/chicken-git/README.md

 ## Notes

-Some functionality is not yet provided, mainly configuration parsing, custom backends and treebuilders.
+Some functionality is not yet provided, such as custom backends, treebuilders, and reflog inspection.
 Obviously, patches are more than welcome.

 ## Contact